slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A little inaccuracy sometimes saves tons of explanation."
 -- H.H.
 Munro*

+> *"Everyone you meet always asks if you have a career, are married or own a house; as if life was some kind of grocery list.
+But nobody ever asks if you are happy."
+-- Heath Ledger*

 ### How to discord?

 <!--
 > *"A bore is someone who persists in holding his own views after we have enlightened him with ours."*

 - A loucura é a incapacidade de comunicar-se.
 -->